tarantool/doc/doc/reference/tooling/tcm/tcm_backend_store.rst

         prefix: /tcm2

-Other ``storage.etcd.*`` option configure various aspects of the etcd store connection, such as network timeouts and limits or TLS parameters.
+Other ``storage.etcd.*`` options configure various aspects of the etcd store connection, such as network timeouts and limits or TLS parameters.
 For the full list of the etcd |tcm| backend store options, see the :ref:`TCM configuration reference <tcm_configuration_reference_storage>`.